rrdelaney/material-resume/README.md

 2. Open in your favorite editor
 3. Open document in chrome
 4. Start editing in the `<body>`
+5. To save:
+  - Right click
+  - `Print...`
+  - `Save as PDF`

 ## Tags

 ### `<resume>`

-Holds the entire document
+Holds the entire document.

 ### `<resume-heading>`

-Heading the for the resume
+Heading the for the resume.
+Options:

 - `first-name`: Your first name
 - `last-name`: Your last name